Boords Logo

 Special effects

-His work in Hollywood spans other stunning cinematography examples such as The Assassination of Jesse James by the Coward Robert Ford, 1917, Skyfall, No Country for Old Men, The Man Who Wasn’t There, The Shawshank Redemption and Fargo.
+Deakins' influential career in Hollywood film production encompasses a range of visually striking films, such as The Assassination of Jesse James by the Coward Robert Ford, 1917, Skyfall, No Country for Old Men, The Man Who Wasn't There, The Shawshank Redemption, and Fargo.

 • sparkle